Sayers, Allport & Potter: The founders

 His son Dr. Robert M. Allport was a medical doctor in Gulgong NSW.

 Andrew L. Potter (c.
 1862 – 29 June 1928) was born in Surrey and emigrated to Sydney around 1888.
-He had a magnificent physique and in his youth was a fine cricketer, footballer, cyclist and golfer.
+He was noted for his athletic physique and in his youth was a cricketer, footballer, cyclist and golfer.
 He resigned from the firm to return to England, but did not remain there long, and returned to Sydney, where he joined with pharmacist G. Keith Birks to found the firm of Potter & Birks Ltd. in 1904.
 He retired from that company in 1916.
 He never married.
 He was a brother of James W. Potter, of the English shipowners Birt, Potter and Hughes.